dontrellwest/dhcp/README.md

 <h1>Capturing DHCP Requests and Responses in Wireshark on Azure VMs</h1>
-Objective: Explain how DHCP (Dynamic Host Configuration Protocol) assigns IP addresses to Azure VMs, capture DHCP request/response traffic in Wireshark, and analyze how VMs obtain their network configurations dynamically.
+<h2>Objective</h2>
+•	In this section, you will capture and analyze DHCP (Dynamic Host Configuration Protocol) traffic between your Windows 10 VM and the Azure network.  <br>
+•	You will manually trigger the process of releasing and renewing your VM’s IP address, then observe how DHCP traffic appears in Wireshark.

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop
 - Powershell
+- Batch Script Creation
-- Various Command-Line Tools
+- Command-Line Tools
-- Network Protocol ICMP
+- Network Protocol DHCP
 - Wireshark (Protocol Analyzer)

 <h2>Operating Systems Used </h2>